vijithassar/lit/README.md

 # Ecosystem #

 - [Docco](http://ashkenas.com/docco/) and its many variants render literate source code into beautiful browsable HTML, in what is arguably the inverse complement to the operation performed by this script
-- [Blaze](https://github.com/0atman/blaze) is a clever literate programming tool which optimizes for *execution* instead of *compilation*, allowing you to send Markdown files directly into any language of your choosing
+- [Blaze](https://github.com/0atman/blaze) is a clever literate programming tool which optimizes for *execution* instead of *building*, allowing you to send Markdown files directly into any language of your choosing without any intermediate steps
 - [CoffeeScript](http://coffeescript.org) and [Haskell](https://www.haskell.org/) support literate programming natively and do not need any additional tooling!

 # Pedantry #